Bicycle crashes are relatively rare and, most of the time, injuries are minor. But, crashes involving motor vehicles do happen and can be traumatic.

 Collect the contact and insurance information from the driver.
 Also, collect the same information from any passengers.
 Do not negotiate with the driver of the vehicle at the scene, regardless of who may be at fault.
 Also, don’t make any statements to the insurance company before speaking to an attorney.

 Don’t move your bike before taking photos!
 If possible, it’s best to leave the scene untouched until police arrive.
 Also, take photos of visible injuries, the scene, and any damage to your bicycle or other vehicles involved.

-Preserve evidence.
-Your visible injuries, bicycle, clothing, helmet and anything else damaged in the crash is evidence and, as such, should be preserved and documented.
+Your bicycle, clothing, helmet and any other items damaged in the crash is evidence and, as such, should be preserved and documented.